-To stop yourself being seen as an expense, you need to become an investment.
+To stop yourself from being seen as an expense, you need to become an investment.

 Have a look at my site, the entire thing is about how the client will come out of our relationship with a better business that has more customers, not some HTML/CSS templates and a domain name.